CsatiZoltan/t8code-wiki/Known-issues-with-the-indent-script.md

 #### pointers

-Pointers to custom data types get an extra space that we do not want.
+Pointers to unknown data types get an extra space that we do not want.

 Wrongly indented by `indent`:
 ```